magepages/mpdocs/docs/required-login/index.md

 - **Redirect To**:
   - Select the page you want visitors to be redirected to after successful login
   - Select **Custom URL**, a text field will appear letting you insert URL.
 They must be separated by a `/`
+  - **Home page**: Redirect to home page after successful login
+  - **Customer dashboard**: Redirect to Customer dashboard after successful login
+  - **Previous Page**: Redirect to Previous Page (the page that is required login) after successful login.
+For example: required login for Home page  means that customers will be redirected to Home page after logging in
   - This is a required field.
 If the URL is wrong, there will be a notification: `Please enter a valid URL.
 Protocol is required (http://, https:// or ftp://).`